mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.3.1/tutorials/training/mxnet/index.md

-The highest probabily is observed for the fourth index (i.e. the digit '4'):
+The highest probability is observed for the fourth index (i.e. the digit '4'):

 ```python